Crybaby Bridge: Maryland

 In Weird Maryland: Your Travel Guide to Maryland's Local Legends and Best Kept Secrets, authors Matt Lake, Mark Moran, and Mark Sceurman include three first-person narratives of crybaby bridge experiences in Maryland.
-The locations mentioned are the Governor's Bridge Road bridge, one on Lottsford Vista Road, and a third unspecified but possibly described the Lottsford Vista Road bridge as well.
+The locations mentioned are the Governor's Bridge Road bridge, one on Lottsford Road, and a third unspecified but possibly described a Lottsford Vista Road bridge as well.
 The latter narratives make mention of purported Satanic churches near the bridge and the appearance of the Goatman.

 Texas

 De Kalb

-"Crybaby Bridge", or "Spook Bridge", located about 25 miles west of Texarkana, runs across county road 4130, located 4 miles south of De Kalb, Texas.
+"Crybaby Bridge", or "Spook Bridge", located about 25 miles west of Texarkana, runs across county road 4230, located 4 miles south of De Kalb, Texas.
 Legend says that a mother driving a car plunged into the creek, and the baby drowned in the near-freezing waters.

 Lufkin

 Jack Creek, a stream west of Lufkin, Texas, has for years been known as Cry Baby Creek, supposedly because a woman and a baby died when their auto veered off a wooden bridge and fell into the steep creek.
 Annette Sawyer of Lufkin said visitors who come to the site at night claim they have heard sounds resembling a baby crying.
 One visitor supposedly found the imprint of a baby's hand on her auto window after returning from the bridge.